amansoni/sequential-decision-problem-algorithms/README.md

-# universe-starter-agent
+# universe-edo-agent

-The codebase implements a starter agent that can solve a number of `universe` environments.
+The codebase implements an edo agent based on the `universe starter agent`. that can solve a number of [universe] (https://openai.com/blog/) environments.
 It contains a basic implementation of the [A3C algorithm](https://arxiv.org/abs/1602.01783), adapted for real-time environments.

 # Dependencies